Monarch butterfly migration: Historical accounts

 As late as 1951, monarchs were mistakenly thought to overwinter as adults or pupae.
-Roosts of thousands were observed in southern regions of North America.
+Roosts of thousands were observed in the southern regions of North America.

-Migrating western populations of Danaus plexippus and their overwintering sites were known long before the Mexican winter sites were discovered in the 1970s.
+Migrating western populations of Danaus plexippus and their overwintering sites were known long before the Mexican winter sites were discovered by scientists in 1975.
 Pre-Hispanic Native Americans, the Purépecha and Otomi once occupied this area and tied the harvest of corn to the arrival of the butterflies.
 Monarchs appear in legends of the people that live near overwintering areas.
 In the areas surrounding the overwintering sites in Mexico, local residents were quite aware of the overwintering behavior of monarch butterflies long before 1975.
 The local people, called the Mazahua, have lived near the overwintering sites for centuries.
-The arrival of the monarchs is closely tied to the traditional the Day of the Dead celebrations.
+The arrival of the monarch butterflies is closely tied to the traditional Dia de los Muertos celebrations.
 Local residents today easily recall seeing the migrating butterflies prior to 1975.

 For at least a century, monarchs were observed overwintering in California.
 Historical records kept by lepidopterists do not mention the presence of monarchs in their current western range extending northward through Washington, Oregon and Canada.
 Female Monarchs lay their eggs exclusively on milkweeds, which provide the caterpillars and later adults with protection from predators, and it is speculated that milkweed may not have been available until western lands were cultivated, resulting in the expansion of the butterfly.

 More formal migration studies began when Fred Urquhart graduated from the University of Toronto in 1935 and accepted a graduate fellowship in the field of entomology.
 In 1937, Urquhart began to plot the route taken by the migrating butterflies.
 He was the first to record that monarchs move in a south to southwest direction during the North American fall and that these movements were correlated to high pressure systems.
 He began the first successful tagging program which returned data.
 He and his volunteers recognized the existence of roosting behavior.